RemiKalbe/resulty/README.md

 Both `Ok` and `Err` functions can wrap any value.

-You're right, I apologize for the oversight.
-Let's focus on the "Checking the State of a Result" section and provide more detailed explanations, including the `and_also` and `or_if` methods.

 ## Checking the State of a `Result`

 `resulty` provides several methods to check the state of a `Result` instance and perform conditional operations based on its variant (`Ok` or `Err`).